Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Introduction

 \section{Introduction}

-Stiff problems occur in many areas of engineer science, such as mechanics, electrical and chemical engineering (see for instance \cite{book:hairer2,isereles96,butcher03,lambert1991}).
+Stiff problems occur in many areas of engineering science, such as mechanics, electrical and chemical engineering (see for instance \cite{book:hairer2,isereles96,butcher03,lambert1991,willoughby74}).
 However, their resolution has remained a challenge for numerical analysts.
-The reason is that many numerical methods designed for general ordinary differential equations exhibit a high instability when solving stiff problems, unless an excessively small time step is used .
+The reason is that many numerical methods designed for general ordinary differential equations exhibit a high instability when solving stiff problems, unless an excessively small time step is used.
 As a consequence, numerical schemes with better stability properties have been developed especially for stiff problems.

-One method used to estimate the biggest time step allowed by a given numerical scheme without breaking its stability is the analysis of the linear stability domain.
-The scheme is called $A$-stable if this domain contains the half complex plane with negative real part, meaning that the scheme is stable in some sense however big is the time step, for the resolution of a 1D linear equation.
-The notions of linear stability domain will be recalled later.
-See also \cite{book:hairer2,lambert1991} for different notions of stability.
+One method used to estimate the largest time step allowed by a given numerical scheme without breaking its stability is the analysis of the linear stability domain.
+The scheme is called $A$-stable if this domain contains the half complex plane with negative real part, meaning that the scheme is stable in some sense however large is the time step, for the numerical solution of a 1D linear equation.
+The notion of a linear stability domain will be recalled later.
+See also \cite{book:hairer2,lambert1991,hackbusch14} for different notions of stability.
 Of course, even if a scheme is $A$-stable, the time step is limited in pratice due to precision requirements.

-Ones of the most widely used numerical schemes for stiff equations are the implicit linear multistep methods based on backward difference formulas (BDF).
-Their stability are limited to low orders.
-Indeed, only the first order (implicit Euler) and the second order are $A$-stable.
-BDF of order 3 to 6 exhibit a weaker stability property which is the $A(\alpha)$-stability, and the formulas of order bigger than 6 are unstable.
+Among the most widely used numerical schemes for stiff equations, one can mention implicit linear multistep methods based on backward difference formulas (BDF) \cite{curtiss52,isereles96}.
+Their stability is limited to low orders.
+Indeed, only the first order (implicit Euler) and second order schemes are $A$-stable.
+BDF schemes of order 3 to 6 exhibit a weaker stability property called $A(\alpha)$-stability, and the formulas of order greater than 6 are unstable.
 A generalization of BDF which uses a second derivative permits to obtain implicit $A(\alpha)$-stable schemes up to order 10.
+See \cite{book:hairer2} for instance.

-Another important family of numerical schemes for differential equations are Runge-Kutta methods (RK).
-Compared to multistep methods, it is easier to find stable implicit Runge-Kutta schemes.
-For example, Gauss, Radau IA and IIA, and Lobatto IIIA, IIIB and IIIC are $A$-stable.
+Another important family of numerical schemes for differential equations are Runge-Kutta methods (RK) \cite{runge95,butcher63,butcher96}, which are one-step schemes.
+Explicit RK schemes are not $A$-stable and not suitable for stiff equations.
+However, compared to multistep methods, it is easier to find stable implicit Runge-Kutta schemes.
+For example, Gauss, Radau IA and IIA, and Lobatto IIIA, IIIB and IIIC are $A$-stable \cite{book:hairer2,butcher16}.